pthu/sahd/docs/words/g-2-l.md

 ## 6. Exegesis

 <div style="padding-left: 22px; text-indent: -22px;">
-<b>A.1 a)</b> גאל, ‘to re-purchase, reclaim’ (qal and niph.), in the particular context of cultic laws in Lev 27 (and related Qumran texts 4Q251 14:2; 4Q367 3:7), refers to the redemption of gifts to the sanctuary.
+<b>A.1 a)</b> גאל, ‘to re-purchase, reclaim’ (<i>qal</i> and <i>niph.</i>), in the particular context of cultic laws in Lev 27 (and related Qumran texts 4Q251 14:2; 4Q367 3:7), refers to the redemption of gifts to the sanctuary.
 The following may be re-claimed after one fifth has been added to their value: unclean animals not fit for sacrifice (v.
 13), the first-born of an unclean animal (v.
 27), a field which has been consecrated (v.
 19), a house which has been consecrated (v.
 15) or a tithe of the land which is the Lord’s (v.
 31).
 However, a tithe of herds and flocks (v.
 33) and a consecrated field which has either been sold or left un-redeemed by the original owner (v.
 20) may not be redeemed.
 In addition, anything devoted to the ban (חרם) belongs exclusively to God and may not be redeemed (v.
 28).
 In each case, the only person who is able to ‘re-claim’ an offering is the original owner.
 </div>
 <div style="padding-left: 22px; text-indent: 0px;">
 <b>b)</b> There is an interesting clarification of Lev 27:13 in the legal commentary, Halakhah A (4Q251 14:2).
 Whereas the MT may be regarded as